powerphantom/rummy-play/README.md

 void Draw_Card (deck, hand, discard){
   char resp; //user input
-  card newCard; //used for drawn card cout << "Do you wish to draw from the deck?" << endl;
+  setup newCard; //used for drawn card cout << "Do you wish to draw from the deck?" << endl;
   cin >> resp;
   if (resp == Y||y){ //puts new card in hand, removes from stack